YashithaSherlyn/js-school-project-Dasari-Yashitha-/README.md

 index.html: Contains the core HTML elements for the app.

-A <header> with the main title.
+A header tag with the main title.

-A <section id="timeline"> to hold future event entries.
+A sction tag with id="timeline"  to hold future event details.

-An empty <div id="modal"> for pop-up functionality that will be added later.
+An empty div tag with id="modal" for pop-up functionality that will be added later.